deviousname/2.5D-Star-field-engine/README.md

-# Generative Universe v1.2.2
+#  2.5D universe

-Generative Universe is a procedural simulation of a 2D universe.
+This is a procedural simulation of a 2D universe.

 ## Controls